Rafik Djebbour: APOEL

 On 5 August 2014, Djebbour signed a one-year contract with APOEL from Cyprus.
-He made his debut against Aalborg BK at GSP Stadium on 26 August 2014, in APOEL's 4–0 victory for the play-off round of the Champions League.
-Djebbour also appeared in five group stage matches in APOEL's 2014–15 UEFA Champions League campaign.
-He scored his first goal for APOEL on 6 October 2014, netting the winner in his teams’s 2–1 comeback win against Othellos for the Cypriot First Division.
+He made his debut against Aalborg BK at GSP Stadium on 26 August 2014, in APOEL's 4–0 victory in the play-off round of the 2014–15 UEFA Champions League.
+Djebbour also appeared in five group stage matches.
+He scored his first goal for APOEL on 6 October 2014, netting the winner in his teams's 2–1 comeback win against Othellos in the Cypriot First Division.
 The next matchday, he scored for a second consecutive league match, netting again the winner in APOEL's 1–0 home win against Nea Salamina.
-On 15 December 2014, he scored twice in APOEL's enthralling 4–4 home draw against AEK Larnaca for the Cypriot First Division.
-On 11 March 2015, Djebbour came on as a 62nd-minute substitute and scored twice in APOEL's 2–0 home victory against Anorthosis for the quarter-finals of the Cypriot Cup.
-On 14 March 2015, he scored the equalizer in APOEL's 1–1 away draw against arch rivals Omonia for the play-offs of the Cypriot First Division.
-On 2 May 2015, Djebbour scored a stoppage-time winner to give APOEL a dramatic 3–2 win against arch rivals Omonia and helped his team to move five points clear at the top of the Cypriot First Division, just three matches before the end.
-On 24 May 2015, Djebbour scored twice in APOEL's 4–2 victory against Ermis Aradippou and celebrated the double, as his team secured their third consecutive championship title.
+On 15 December 2014, he scored twice in a 4–4 home draw against AEK Larnaca.
+On 11 March 2015, Djebbour came on as a 62nd-minute substitute and scored twice in APOEL's 2–0 home victory against Anorthosis in the quarter-finals of the Cypriot Cup.
+On 14 March 2015, he scored the equalizer in APOEL's 1–1 away draw against arch rivals Omonia in the First Division play-offs.
+On 2 May 2015, Djebbour scored a stoppage-time winner to give APOEL a dramatic 3–2 win against Omonia and helped his team to move five points clear at the top of the table, just three matches before the end.
+On 24 May 2015, Djebbour scored twice in the 4–2 victory against Ermis Aradippou and celebrated the double, as his team secured their third consecutive league title.

 Return to AEK

 On 17 June 2015, Djebbour signed a one-year contract with the option of a further season with AEK Athens, returning to his former club after four years.

 He missed the start of the season and started training in November.

 On 6 December 2015, in a home win against Kalloni F.C., he scored his first goal with AEK Athens after his return.
 At the semi-final of the Greek Cup against Atromitos he equalized an Eduardo Brito goal, by coming from the bench, helping the club to advance in the final targeting its first title after five years.
-On 17 May 2016, Djebbour scored to help his club win 2–1 against champions Olympiacos in Cup's final at the Olympic Stadium of Athens and won the title for 15th time in their history.
+On 17 May 2016, Djebbour scored to help his club win 2–1 against champions Olympiacos in the cup final at the Olympic Stadium of Athens and won the title for 15th time in their history.